RubyOnWorld/.github/profile/README.md

 ## How to join this community
 1. Email to rustacean.labs@gmail.com with your github username.
-2. Within 24 working hours you will get git hub invite of this organization.
+2. Within 24 working hours you will get github invite of this organization.
 3. Accept invite!

 ## Organizer